Pompeo slams Biden admin for ‘failed’ Kabul strike, says military was under 'enormous' political pressure

 Pompeo argues the Biden administration's credibility was 'damaged deeply' by Afghanistan troop withdrawal

-Former Secretary of State Mike Pompeo slammed the "failed" drone strike in Kabul that was aimed at ISIS-K terrorists, after the Pentagon admitted on Friday that the attack instead killed an aid worker and members of his family including seven children.
+Former Secretary of State Mike Pompeo slammed the "failed" drone strike in Kabul that was aimed at ISIS-K terrorists but which the Pentagon admitted on Friday instead killed an aid worker and members of his family, including seven children.

 Speaking with Fox News' "Sunday Morning Futures," Pompeo noted that "it's obviously a tragedy that civilians were killed" and argued that the botched strike "is just another piece of an evacuation that was driven by politics" and not driven by "putting America first."